 3. 19th Street

-The 19th Street residence likewise leverages floor-to-ceiling glass in order to allow the inhabitants to extend their living space at will to include the backyard.
+The 19th Street residence likewise uses floor-to-ceiling glass in order to allow the inhabitants to extend their living space at will to include the backyard.

 The living room, kitchen, and dining area of the home are situated in an L-shaped floor plan, with the kitchen acting as a pivot point for the entire space.
 In both the living area and dining area, however, floor-to-ceiling sliding glass doors can be opened to essentially dissolve away this barrier.

-Throughout the home, floor-to-ceiling glass is also leveraged in order to invite the outside world in at will, such as in the photo above.
+Throughout the home, floor-to-ceiling glass is also incorporated in order to invite the outside world in at will, such as in the photo above.

 While leveraging floor-to-ceiling glass can be an excellent way of opening your home and connecting with the space around you, it should be carefully considered.
 In particular, privacy and energy use/solar gain can sometimes be a concern.

-If your home is located in a densely packed area, for example, you will need to be careful about where you leverage glass in order to protect your privacy.
+If your home is located in a densely packed area, for example, you will need to be careful about where you situate windows in order to protect your privacy.
 Likewise, if your home receives a lot of direct sunlight (as is common, for example, in the afternoon on the West Coast) extensive glass can cause the home to receive and retain quite a bit of heat.

 These challenges are not necessarily a deterrent, however.
 A skilled architect will be able to account for such challenges and address them in the design process.
-Landscaping can, for example, create privacy even in a dense urban environment; and the smart use of overhangs can limit how much direct sunlight your space receives even if you leverage floor-to-ceiling glass extensively in your home.
+Landscaping can, for example, create privacy even in a dense urban environment; and the smart use of overhangs can limit how much direct sunlight your space receives.